- ABADirect link to this item

 In order to have a standard definition across states, we use a proxy definition of "case" to mean all charges associated with the same defendant and filed (or referred for prosecution, in instances where the case is rejected for prosecution) on the same date as a single case.
 We assume that when a prosecutor files multiple charges together, even for different incidents, they intend to resolve these charges at the same time.

 When certain criteria are met, a case can be dismissed by a judge or withdrawn (also known as nolle prosequi) by a prosecutor.
 This ends the case and the defendant is free to go.

 - Case DispositionDirect link to this item

-The final settlement or decision determined by the court.
+The final judgment or decision by the court that closes the case.

 - Case FilingDirect link to this item

 Criminal proceedings are initiated if and when the prosecutor decides to file a case with the court.